philhawksworth/jamstack-comments-engine/src/site/index.md

 # Jamstack Comments Engine

 This example site demonstrates a comments system build by combining form handling, serverless functions, and build triggers on Netlify.
-Try it out by exploring one of the pages listed below, and then perhaps [learn more or get a version of your own](/about) to explore further.
+Try it out by exploring one of the pages listed below, and then perhaps [learn more or get a version of your own](/about) to experiment with.

 {% if init.environment == false %}
   {% include "setup-hint.njk" -%}